dbt-labs/docs.getdbt.com/website/docs/docs/connecting-to-dbt/connecting-to-dbt.md

 description: ""
 ---

-dbt connects to your data warehouse to run data transformation queries.
-As such, you’ll need a data warehouse with source data loaded in it to use dbt. dbt natively supports connections to Snowflake, BigQuery, Redshift and Postgres data warehouses, and there’s a number of community-supported adapters for other warehouses.
+To use dbt, you will need to connect dbt to a data warehouse/query engine/data platform. dbt works on top of your data warehouse to utilize its compute capabilities, compiling your data transformation queries for the data warehouse to execute.
+As such, you’ll need a data warehouse with source data loaded in it for dbt to transform.

-When you define your connection, you’ll also be able to specify the target schema where dbt should create your models as tables and views.
-For more information on picking target schema names, see [Managing environments](/docs/guides/managing-environments).

-## About adapters
-dbt connects to and runs SQL against your database, warehouse, platform, or query engine.
-It works by using a dedicated **adapter** for each technology.
-All the adapters listed below are open source and free to use, just like dbt.
+In order to connect to the data warehouse, dbt has **adapters**.
+These adapters allow users to make calls to the data warehouse and translates the dbt functionality to the given platform.
+All adapters are open source and free to use, just like dbt Core.
+To see what platforms are supported, check out [our available adapters](/docs/connecting-to-dbt/selecting-an-available-adapter).
+If you do not see an adapter for your data platform, check out [our guide for creating adapters](docs/connecting-to-dbt/building-a-new-adapter).

+How you interact with the adapter will be dependent on whether you are using it on dbt Core or dbt Cloud.

+## On dbt Core

-Any adapter can be installed from PyPi using `pip`.
+All adapters are available on dbt Core and can be installed from PyPi using pip.
 The installation will include `dbt-core` and any other required dependencies, which may include other adapter plugins.
-Read more about [installing dbt](dbt-cli/install/overview).
+This means once you have installed the adapter, you are ready to use dbt Core.
+Read more about [installing dbt Core](dbt-cli/install/overview).

-##TODO what is an adapter?
-When do you need an adapter?
-Why would I use an adapter?

-##TODO LINK TO AVAILABLE ADAPTERS
-##TODO LINK TO CREATING AN ADAPTER
-##TODO link To building a new adapter
+## On dbt Cloud

+Just like you don't have to install dbt in dbt Cloud, there is no need to install adapters as well.
+Once you sign up for an account, you will be bought through the project configuration flow and asked to select a data warehouse to connect to and supply your credentials.
+Read more about [connecting databases in dbt Cloud here](website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database).